-Mr Inder was a member of the Papakura Rotary Club for many years and was rewarded for his service by being made a Paul Harris Fellow.
-Mr Inder became a consultant to the firm before illness forced his retirement, but he continued to work part-time almost up to the time Of his death.
+Norman Inder was a member of the Papakura Rotary Club for many years and was rewarded for his service by being made a Paul Harris Fellow.
+He became a consultant to the firm before illness forced his retirement, but he continued to work part-time almost up to the time of his death.

 Inder Lynch Partners 2007 - from left to right:

 2002 was a momentous year for our Papakura people.
 After 46 years, the firm had to pack up and move to our new premises at the corner of Wood & East Streets, Papakura (back down at the southern end of town where the firm began).

 Kantilal Balu, who had practised in Manurewa/ Papakura for many years, joined the firm as a Consultant in 2003, based at our Manurewa office.
 The following year was momentous for our Manurewa people with a move from the existing offices up to Manukau City.
 In 2007 Sarah Bush (who had been with us since 2003) and Julian Airey (who had been with us since 2004) were welcomed into partnership.